Doe0000root/Pac-Man/README.md

 This game was created on C#.

-Basic AI of ghost(bot) is using an A* algorythm for chasing a player.
+Basic AI of the ghost(bot) is using an A* algorythm for chasing a player.

+Based on your activity an AI can be harder or easier, so BE CAREFUL with the bot.

 You can choose a level of difficulty on your own.